Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Introduction

 and $B=A\cap M^{-1}(A)$ which is a CAT(0) group.
 It was shown in \cite{lrmn} Theorem 1.1 that a Leary - Minasyan group is biautomatic if and only if it is virtually biautomatic which occurs if and only if the matrix $M$ has finite order.
 (It is unknown whether there exist virtually biautomatic groups which are not biautomatic.)
 In particular the group $L$ is CAT(0) but not (virtually) biautomatic: this was the first known example.
 As for whether every HHG is biautomatic, this was answered negatively in \cite{hghv}.
 In the introduction, it is asked whether any non-biautomatic Leary - Minasyan group is an HHG, with the answer expected to be no. In this paper we confirm this in Corollary \ref{nthhg} by showing that a Leary - Minasyan group is virtually an HHG if and only if the matrix $M$ has finite order.

 It turns out that our arguments work in a somewhat wider class of groups than Leary - Minasyan groups, that of generalised Baumslag - Solitar groups of arbitrary rank.
 A generalised Baumslag - Solitar group of rank $n$, or $GBS_n$ group for short, is a finite graph of groups where all vertex and edge groups are isomorphic to $\Z^n$ (sometimes the term generalised Baumslag - Solitar group refers only to the case $n=1$ but we will use the term in its wider context).
-A $GBS_n$ group $G$ gives rise to a homomorphism from $G$ to $GL(n,\Q)$ which we call the modular homomorphism of $G$.
-(Strictly speaking this should be the modular homomorphism of the decomposition of $G$ as a $GBS_n$ group but in all but some basic cases it is unique.)
+A $GBS_n$ group $G$ gives rise to a homomorphism from $G$ to $GL(n,\Q)$, defined up to conjugacy, which we call the modular homomorphism of $G$.
+(Strictly speaking this should be the modular homomorphism of the decomposition of $G$ as a $GBS_n$ group but in all but some basic cases this homomorphism is unique, even if the decomposition is not.)
 In the case of a Leary - Minasyan group the graph of groups has one vertex and one edge with the modular homomorphism sending the stable letter to the matrix $M$ and all of the vertex subgroup $\Z^n$ to the identity.

 We begin in Section 2 with some introductory material on how groups act on hyperbolic spaces.
 In Section 3 we introduce generalised Baumslag - Solitar groups $G$ of arbitrary rank $n$ and define the aforementioned modular homomorphism.
 We use this to examine the free abelianisation of $G$, that is the usual abelianisation $G/G'$ but with the torsion of $G/G'$ quotiented out.
 This gives us a dichotomy between groups with finite and infinite monodromy, where the monodromy is the image of $G$ in $GL(n,\Q)$ under the modular homomorphism.
 Indeed it is shown in Theorem \ref{fnmn} that a $GBS_n$ group with finite monodromy is virtually equal to $\Z^n\times F_r$ for some finite rank free group $F_r$ (and hence in this case $G$ is virtually a HHG), whereas a $GBS_n$ group with infinite monodromy cannot be of this form.
-(In particular, whether a $GBS_n$ group has finite or infinite monodromy depends in all cases only on the group and not the decomposition.)
+(As a consequence, whether a $GBS_n$ group has finite or infinite monodromy depends in all cases only on the group and not the decomposition.)

 In Subsection 3.3 we use this information to examine the possible actions by isometries of a $GBS_n$ group $G$ on an arbitrary hyperbolic space.
 Whilst a group of the form $\Z^n\times F_r$ will have many different actions on hyperbolic spaces, we show in Theorem \ref{act} that if $G$ has infinite monodromy then there is a non-trivial element of the base $\Z^n$-subgroup which never acts loxodromically in any action of $G$ on a hyperbolic space.